Degree projects/Independent projects

 How should the report be structured?
 What are the rules on the publication of my degree project?

 All independent projects will be checked for plagiarism (in Urkund) before being approved and subsequently published in SLU’s electronic archive for student projects (Epsilon).
 As a student, you are responsible for the layout of your work, in accordance with the templates and writing instructions for independent projects.
 However, the departmental administrators are responsible for actually depositing the work in Epsilon.
-Find out more under the links Write and Cite and also Document templates.
+When the work is deposited, it is also archived electronically, in accordance with the Swedish archival law.